ideless/run_command.nvim/README.md

 - `:RunCommand <command>`: Runs the specified `<command>`.
 - `:RunLastCommand`: Re-runs the last executed command.
 - `:RunCommandFromHistory`: Opens a Telescope picker with the command history, allowing you to select and re-run a command.
+The previous command results are shown in the preview window.

 ## Configuration